NEW

 Can an AI identify your product type, who it's for, and why it's useful?

-Pattern-matches product type, target audience, and benefits in hero and title (3× weight) and full page text.
+Pattern-matches product type, target audience, and benefits.
+Hero and title carry 3× weight vs full page text.

 high_info_ratioSemantic Quality